kushalkolar/MESmerize/source/user_guides/flowchart/nodes.rst

 					| Useful for visualizing a saved Transmission that has peaks & bases data
 	Out			Transmission with the detected peaks & bases as DataFrames in the output column
 	===================== 	=================

+	.. warning:: The *PB_Input* terminal overrides all other terminals.
+Do not connect inputs to *PB_Input* and other terminals simultaneously.

 	===================== 	=================